Unity-Technologies/ml-agents/docs/Using-TensorFlow-Sharp-in-Unity.md

 placed in placeholders of dimension 1 and size 1.
 (Be sure to name them.)

-It is important that the inputs and outputs of the graph are exactly the ones you receive and return when training your model with an training Brain.
+It is important that the inputs and outputs of the graph are exactly the ones you receive and return when training your model with an External Brain.
 This means you cannot have any operations such as reshaping outside of the graph.
 The object you get by calling `step` or `reset` has fields `vector_observations`, `visual_observations` and `memories` which must correspond to the placeholders